Josh Heinrichs: Albums

 Heinrichs teamed up with his long time musical collaborator, SkillinJah for this 2018 EP.
-The 5 song EP that features both artists on every song, officially dropped May 20, 2018 and featured guest performances by Polynesian Reggae artists, Dread Kennedy, Inna Vision and Preston Lee.
+The 5 song EP that features both artists on every song, officially dropped May 20, 2018, and featured guest performances by Polynesian Reggae artists, Dread Kennedy, Inna Vision and Preston Lee.
 The album was recorded, produced, mixed and mastered in Los Angeles, California by Ryan "Gonzo" Gonzalez of Tribal Seeds, Aaron Kaili (produced for Sammy J and Jordan T), Studio 637 and Jesse Mestas.
-The album debuted at #4 on the Billboard Reggae Charts.
+The album debuted at number four on the Billboard Reggae Charts.

 The first music video for the album, "Cannabis (Acoustic) [feat.
 Inna Vision & Dread Kennedy Peneueta-PeaPea]" was filmed, recorded and edited by Studio 637 in Los Angeles, California.
 The video is a live acoustic performance that is also featured on the EP.
 The video was released March 17, 2018, to help promote the upcoming release date of the official EP via the GanJah Records YouTube page.
 The second music video for the album Peaceful Conference, was shot in and around Lake Springfield (Missouri).
 The video was officially released on May 20, the same day the album was released to help promote the release.
 The video was filmed, edited and made by Miles Brown of 77 Jefferson.